AI-Hypercomputer/maxtext/README.md

     gcloud alpha compute tpus queued-resources create $QR_ID --accelerator-type=v4-8 --runtime-version=tpu-vm-v4-base --node-count=$NODE_COUNT --node-prefix=$TPU_PREFIX  --reserved
     ```
     We target the `reserved` pool above, but you may instead target the `on-demand` pool by omitting this flag,
-    or target pre-emptible capacity with the `--best-effort` flag, which may be necessary if you're reservation is full.
+    or target pre-emptible capacity with the `--best-effort` flag, which may be necessary if your reservation is full.

     You have to wait to for the QR to become `ACTIVE` (as opposed to `ACCEPTED` or `PROVISIONING`) which corresponds to the worker nodes becoming `READY` (as opposed to `CREATING`).
 This may take a minute or two and can be checked via
     ```